Toppy Driver

 manage-bde -protectors C: -get

-Note: On my Win10 desktop, I didn't need to "Run As Administrator"
+Note: On my Win10 desktop, I didn't need to "Run As Administrator" (you might have to do so)

 When z4t is run, windows will tell you that the driver is unsigned (possibly not on XP systems)